 No matter how careful we are in our driving habits, there is always the risk that other drivers around us are not.
 If you have been injured in a drowsy driving crash, contact a Virginia car accident attorney to find out what legal options you may have.

-At Shapiro, Appleton & Washburn, our legal team has been advocating for injured victims and their families for more than three decades in obtaining the financial compensation they deserved for the injuries they suffered.
+At Shapiro, Washburn & Sharp, our legal team has been advocating for injured victims and their families for more than three decades in obtaining the financial compensation they deserved for the injuries they suffered.
 Contact our office today to set up a free case evaluation and to find out how we can help you.